Floydlang/floyd/docs/README.md

 14. Error codes
 15. Local optimization, caching
 16. Local threading decisions and assumptions
-17. Shared mutable state
-18. “Express your self in code”
+17. “Express your self in code”
-19. Make your own linked list
+18. Make your own linked list